 - Movie Bonus Song: "When My Dreams Come True" appears to be the Ur-Example.

-- Reality Has No Soundtrack: The Marx Brothers figured that the audience wouldn't care where the music came from, but the executives insisted that film audiences wouldn't suspend their disbelief, so they hired an orchestra to sit on the set in order to justify the musical numbers (even though they were using prerecorded music) but the director forgot to shoot them and almost all the musical numbers were cut anyway, so the studio wasted that money.
+- Reality Has No Soundtrack: The Marx Brothers figured that the audience wouldn't care where the music came from, but the executives insisted that film audiences wouldn't suspend their disbelief, so they hired an orchestra to sit on the set in order to justify the musical numbers (even though they were using prerecorded music) — but the director forgot to shoot them and almost all the musical numbers were cut anyway, so the studio wasted that money.

 - Stealing from the Hotel: Chico and Harpo check in with an empty suitcase.
-"That's all right, we fill it before we leave."
+"That's all right, we fill it up before we leave."

 - "Wanted!"
 Poster: Harpo has a copy of his wanted poster ("Wanted for Jaywalking") attached to the inside of his coat.

 - Wimp Fight: A Running Gag in the movie is for Chico and Harpo to get into an argument and suddenly fight each other.
 This consists of blatantly-telegraphed windmill punches and half-hearted kicks to the nethers, all with the effectiveness of wet tissue paper.